 A translation of the hieroglyphs engraved on the bracelet is: "Rise up and awaken, you are not dead, your Ka will remain within you for eternity".

-The beautiful Lotus flower was also depicted as the original container from which Atom, the god of creation or the creator himself came to existence.
+The beautiful Lotus flower was also depicted as the original container from which Atom, the god of creation or the creator himself came into existence.
 Atum was considered to be the first god, having created himself, sitting on a mound from the primordial waters.
 Atum is the god of pre-existence and post-existence.
 In the binary solar cycle, the serpentine Atum is contrasted with the ram-headed scarab Khepri - the young sun god, whose name is derived from the Egyptian hpr "to come into existence".
 Khepri-Atum encompassed sunrise and sunset, thus reflecting the entire solar cycle.

-The Ka bracelet itself is inlaid with semi precious stones that were used by the ancient Egyptians, such as Jasper that was worn for protection or Turquoise, Lapis Lazuli and Onyx.
+The Ka bracelet itself is inlaid with semi-precious stones that were used by the ancient Egyptians, such as Jasper that was worn for protection or Turquoise, Lapis Lazuli and Onyx.